-Alannah Currie is a London based artist who builds deliberately luxurious chairs around uncomfortable and often provocative narratives.
+Alannah Currie is a London based artist who makes work using luxurious veneers around uncomfortable and provocative narratives.
 She works under the name Miss Pokeno.

-Born 1957 in New Zealand Currie trained as a radio journalist and came to London in 1977 attracted by the idea of a punk revolution.
-The same South London squats which incubated the Slits and the KLF hatched Alannah’s first political actions – she formed an anarchic girl band called the Unfuckables.
+Born in 1957 in New Zealand, Currie trained as a radio journalist and came to London in 1977 attracted to the idea of a punk revolution.
+She was part of the South London squat scene that later incubated the likes of the Slits and the KLF and it was there she formed her first band – the anarchic all-girl group the Unfuckables.

 “Although we did only one gig we destroyed a lot of sexist billboards with black paint.
 Feminism proved more potent than punk.”

 In 1981 Alannah joined with squat neighbours Tom Bailey and Joe Leeway and together they became the internationally successful pop band the Thompson Twins.
 She co-wrote the songs, performed, recorded, styled and visually directed the band for 15 years – working with many pop giants including Debbie Harry, Nile Rodgers, Grace Jones, Alex Sadkin and Madonna.